 - Want to make a big batch of this pesto?
 Check out our recipe for Beet Greens Pesto Sauce.

 - Make a chimichurri.
-Toss tops with spices and oil into a Radish Greens Chimichurri (substitute radish for beet greens).
+Toss tops with spices and oil into a Beet Leaves Chimichurri.

-- Sauté up beet tops on their own in this Sautéed Carrot Greens (swap carrot for beet greens).
+- Sauté up beet tops on their own in this Sautéed Beet Leaves recipe.

 - ½ cup extra virgin olive oil

 - ½ cup vegan parmesan cheese or 1/3 cup nutritional yeast

 - Wash, dry, and cut beet greens: Cut beet roots from the stem*.
 Cut the beet greens from the stem and place in a colander or bowl to wash, rinse well to remove dirt, then set aside to dry (about 20 minutes).
 Once dry, remove any remaining hard stems from leaves.

 - Prepare beet top pesto: In a food processor or blender, add beet greens, pine nuts or seeds, garlic cloves, olive oil, cheese or nutritional yeast, sea salt, and black pepper.
 Pulse to combine, adding more oil if needed, but keep pesto a thicker consistency.

 - Boil pasta: Bring a large pot of water and a generous pinch of salt to a boil.
 Add desired pasta and cook to al dente (or semi-firm) according to package instructions.
 Typically this means 8-10 minutes, depending on the pasta shape you choose (thicker pasta shapes require more time).
 When pasta is done, reserve ½ cup of pasta water and then drain pasta and set aside.